-“Procurement leaders should learn where their sourcing employees spend the most time and whether it is worth the investment,” states the latest study by The Hackett Group.
+“Procurement leaders should learn where their sourcing employees spend the most time and whether it is worth the investment.”

-As procurement’s role becomes increasingly strategic, sourcing teams that are already stretched thin face new demands.
-According to the report, “Are Strategic Sourcing Resources Providing the Best Return?”, the overall strategy of procurement needs to change, particularly around work selection and prioritization.
+The quote is from a 2017 study by The Hackett Group, which goes on to explain that, as procurement's role becomes increasingly strategic, sourcing teams already stretched thin face new demands and procurement challenges.
+According to that same report, “Are Strategic Sourcing Resources Providing the Best Return?”, the overall strategy of procurement needs to change, particularly around work selection and prioritization.

 To continue improving ROI, teams should evaluate how their time is being used and the returns they see from their efforts.

-Here are a few key findings from the report:
+The following are some of the key findings from the report.

 "Sourcing execution accounts for 22% of procurement FTEs (full-time employees), which is higher than any other process area."